-Why work with Plymouth University?
+Why work with the University of Plymouth?

 We work with higher education (HE) partners (colleges, commercial, non-profit and specialist organisations) in the UK and internationally with similar ambitions, values and aspirations.
 Our vision of collaboration is a two-way process providing mutual support to enhance opportunities for students, research and/or business development.